niklastv/hello-world/README.md

 # hello-world
-Write a short description for this brand new brach of readme.
+Write a short description for this brand new branch of readme.
 Wow, this actually has some edits!